 The fertile soil and temperate climate has firmly established Marton as an agricultural centre noted for its cropping and sheep/beef farming.

 Established in 1866, Marton is an historic rural New Zealand town with a significant agricultural and industry-based history.
-Marton's strong and proud identity is reflected in the wide range of character homes and historic buildings to be found upon our Broadway.
+Marton's strong and proud identity is reflected in the wide range of character homes and historic buildings.

 Originally called Tutaenui, Marton was established in 1866 then renamed in 1869 to be called Marton, after the birth place of James Cook.
 Wikipedia cites "it is not known if this change of name was influenced by the mistranslation of 'tutae' (meaning 'dung') and 'nui' (meaning 'large').(Actual translation: 'tu' -stand, 'tae' -arrive, 'nui' big; i.e., a 'big gathering')".